Hiya, folks, I'm Rush Lindbaugh, the big voice on the right.

 Now, this is interesting.

-This is the um general counsel of the Republican National Committee saying this, Bill Crocker.
+This is the general counsel of the Republican National Committee saying this, Bill Crocker.

 This was after Perry delivered a luncheon address that had several hundred party officials attentive throughout.

-The comments I got after his speech made it clear I'm not alone, Crocker said, at the meeting of Republican state chairman and other RNC members, meaning outside the Beltway Republicans.
+The comments I got after his speech made it clear I'm not alone, Crocker said, at the meeting of Republican state chairmen and other RNC members, meaning outside the Beltway Republicans.

-These are not the Republicans talking to politico, who are having the uh reaction, the thought that they had to Rick Perry as he addressed the group.
+These are not the Republicans talking to Politico who are having the reaction, the thought that they had to Rick Perry as he addressed the group.

 Obama was against the individual mandate during the presidential campaign in 2008 because Hillary was for it.

-February 5th, 2008, CNN's American morning, and a discussion about health health care and uh mandatory health insurance.
+February 5th, 2008, CNN's American morning, had a discussion about health care and mandatory health insurance.

 This is what Obama said on CNN.

-If a mandate was the solution, uh we could try that uh to solve homelessness by mandating everybody buy a house.
+If a mandate was the solution, we could try that to solve homelessness by mandating everybody buy a house.

 The reason they don't have a house is they don't have the money.